-I have been intimately involved at the highest level of an organization’s communications strategy for more than four decades.
+I have been intimately involved at the highest level of an organization’s communications strategy for five decades.
 Whether on an in-house or retainer basis, I have always reported to an organization’s most senior executive.

 In the early 1970s, when I was 23 and a reporter for The Alexandria Gazette daily newspaper, the Superintendent of the public schools of Alexandria, VA, recruited me to create a public information program that would facilitate the peaceful integration of the schools.
-The effort to integrate the secondary schools was memorialized (somewhat accurately) in the movie “Remember the Titans;” the integration of the elementary schools a year later was commended in a NY Times editorial as a model for the nation.
+The effort to integrate the secondary schools was memorialized (somewhat accurately) in the movie “Remember the Titans.”
+But even more memorable was the integration of the elementary schools a year later, which was commended in a NY Times editorial as a model for the nation.

-After working for the Alexandria Schools for nearly four years and with the challenge of building support for the integration of the school system behind me, I spent one year with a Washington, DC-based advertising and public relations firm before establishing my own one-person pubic relations firm when I was 29.
+After working for the Alexandria Schools for nearly four years and with the challenge of building support for the integration of the school system behind me, I spent one year with a Washington, DC-based advertising and public relations agency before scratching my entrepreneurial itch for the first time by establishing my own one-person pubic relations firm when I was 29.
 That firm evolved into one of the most active firms working with local businesses in the Washington, D.C., market.
 My clients included a broad array of enterprises including national and international trade associations, commercial and residential real estate developers, economic development campaigns, professional services firms, banks and financial services companies as well as retailers.
 I even led the PR for the launch of Atlantic City’s second casino (a Caesars World operation).
 I sold my interests in that firm in 1980 and began a two-decade focus on investor and corporate communications issues.
-For the first ten years of this period I served in-house as part of the senior management teams at three publicly owned companies.
+For the first ten years of this period I served in-house as part of the senior management teams at three NYSE publicly owned companies.
 That was followed by another ten years providing investor relations counsel to a number of companies on a retained basis.

 In 1981, I joined Flow General, Inc., then a NYSE multinational company involved in two segments: government contracting and biomedicine.
 The company faced major challenges and in my four years at Flow General, I reported to three different CEOs.
 While there, I learned to deal with numerous corporate crises and became the company’s face to investors, meeting personally in one-on-one and in large group sessions with investors in the US and in European centers of capital.